No Tags Found!

-One of Dubai's companies has offered me 11,000 AED per month + Medical benefits + air ticket per year.
+One of Dubai's companies has offered me 11,000 AED per month, plus medical benefits and an air ticket per year.
 I have to manage accommodation and transport on my own.
 Can anyone please guide me on how much saving will be possible with this salary?
-Also, they have mentioned that the company is in a free zone, what is the benefit of it?
+Also, they have mentioned that the company is in a free zone.
+What is the benefit of it?

 Thanks in advance.